fiskWasTaken/gonav/README.md

 ## Features

 * Automated background scanning in a radius of about ~400m around you.
-* Set up alerts for live distance and orientation notifications on specific Pokémon.
+* Set up alerts for live distance and orientation notifications for specific encounters
 * Heads-up display tracks all seen encounters.
-* Decentralised - no dependencies on anything but Niantic's Pokémon GO API (via the PokeGo-API bindings).
+* Decentralised; no middleman service needed.
-* No ads - this is a FOSS project I made for the sake of learning more about Android service architecture and I want to keep it free.
+* No ads.

 ## Requirements

 * A PTC account - it is **highly recommended** that you do not use the account that you play the actual game with.
-Niantic will be looking out for botters et al.
 * Android 5.0 Lollipop or higher (tested on Android N, built for L *but not tested at all outside of a VM*)

 ## Get the APK